mayuri311/shipits/DEPENDENCIES.md

-# ShipIts Forum - Dependencies & Requirements
+# Osprey @ CMU Forum - Dependencies & Requirements

-This document lists all system and application dependencies required for deploying the ShipIts Forum.
+This document lists all system and application dependencies required for deploying the Osprey @ CMU Forum.

 ## System Requirements